How to install VirtualBox on Windows 11, 10 (2025)

 You can use VirtualBox to run different OSes alongside Windows 11 (or 10), and in this guide, you'll learn the steps to install and configure the virtualization software.

-Oracle’s VirtualBox is a free virtualization application you can install on Windows 11 (or 10), Mac, and Linux to create and use virtual machines to run other versions of Windows or other platforms alongside the main operating system without the need to set up dual-boot or configure another computer.
+UPDATED 7/23/2025: Oracle VirtualBox is a free virtualization tool (also referred to as a hypervisor) you can install on Windows 11, Windows 10, macOS, and Linux to create and run virtual machines.
+This allows you to run different operating systems (including other versions of Windows, Linux distributions, and more) alongside your primary operating system without the need for dual-boot setups or additional physical devices.

-VirtualBox has been designed to run on Intel as well as AMD hardware.
-While it is meant to be an enterprise product, it’s also available for home use with support for many guests operating systems, including Windows 11, Windows 10, Windows 8, Windows 7, Vista, and older versions, Linux (2.4, 2.6, 3.x and 4.x), Solaris and OpenSolaris, OS/2, OpenBSD, and many more.
+VirtualBox supports both Intel and AMD hardware and is designed for enterprise use, but is freely available for home users.
+It offers broad compatibility with guest operating systems, including Windows 11, Windows 10, Windows 8, Windows 7, Vista, older Windows versions, numerous Linux kernel versions (2.4, 2.6, 3.x, 4.x), Solaris and OpenSolaris, OS/2, OpenBSD, and more.

-In this guide, you will learn the steps to install and configure the basic settings to get started with VirtualBox on Windows 11 and Windows 10.
+In this guide, I’ll outline the steps to install and configure VirtualBox for basic settings, allowing you to get started on Windows 11 and Windows 10.

-To install VirtualBox on Windows 11, use these steps:
+To install VirtualBox on Windows 11 (or 10), use these steps:

-2. Under the “VirtualBox binaries” section, click the “Windows hosts” option and save the installers on the computer.
+2. Click the “Windows hosts” option under the “VirtualBox Platform Packages” section and save the installers on the computer.

 VirtualBox download